BusiM1172/Task1/README.md

     * The youngest candidate is 18 years old and the oldest 93 year old.
     * The average age of the candidates is 44 years.
     * The age distribution of this candidate list can be viewed as a healthy one that would ensure continuity.
+A report with all the visualisations and conclusions was compiled